Final Edition could signal the end of Merc’s smallest drop-top

 What is it like on the road?

 The predominant aural effect is less AMG GT and more AEG vacuum cleaner.
-That said, it’s smooth enough and there’s a bit of encouraging exhaust growl further back in the mix.
+That said, it’s smooth enough, there’s a bit of encouraging exhaust growl further back in the mix, in Sport+ mode there’s all the over-run pantomime you could wish for and upshifts pop home nicely, too.

-As with most twin-clutch transmissions, you can trick the box into a hesitant fluff with a downchange it wasn’t expecting.
+However, as with most twin-clutch transmissions, you can trick the box into a hesitant fluff with a downchange it wasn’t expecting.
 But mostly it’s usefully snappy in answering either throttle requests or paddled shifts.
 The ratios are well-chosen too, avoiding the all-too common German-car yawning chasm between second and third.
+Just watch out when attempting a fast pullaway – it takes a second for the A35 to wake up and smell the throttle input.
+Bit lurchy.

 Look at the tyres, the spec and the measures they took to adapt the chassis to AMG purposes, and as you’d expect the A35 turns out to be a precise and grippy machine.
 That applies through pretty well any corner and any condition.
-Unless you yank it unsympathetically into slow, sharp bends, it’ll turn in pretty eagerly and stay neutral as you power through, especially in the sport setting which is keener to send drive rearwards.
+Unless you yank it unsympathetically into slow, sharp bends, it’ll turn in pretty eagerly and stay neutral as you power through, especially in the Sport setting which is keener to send drive rearwards.
 You’ll never run out of traction as you rocket out.
+It doesn’t understeer or oversteer, but instead engages both axles equally.

-But it’s comprehensively lost the AMG hooligan gene.
-The steering is drably mute, and while the chassis does have some seat-of-the-pants feel, it certainly isn’t reactive to throttle inputs.
+But it doesn’t have the AMG hooligan gene.
+The chassis does have some seat-of-the-pants feel, but it certainly isn’t reactive to throttle inputs.
 It’s secure and very quick, but it’s a bit aloof.
 Which paradoxically tempts you to go a bit faster that you should, just to find the involvement.
+The steering is sharp and accurate, making the car feel keener than perhaps it actually is.